Ethara-Ai/leadflow-dashboard/README.md

 ## Mobile and Tablet Support

-ZooLab Dashboard is fully optimized for mobile and tablet devices:
+LeadFlow Dashboard is fully optimized for mobile and tablet devices:

 - **Hamburger Menu** - All action buttons consolidated into a single menu on small screens
 - **Responsive Modals** - Modals adjust to viewport with proper scrolling and safe area support